 Rabbi Ethan Tucker is co-founder and rosh yeshiva at Mechon Hadar and chair in Jewish Law.
 Ethan was a faculty member at the Drisha Institute for Jewish Education, where he taught Talmud and Halakhah in the Scholars' Circle.
 Ethan was ordained by the Chief Rabbinate of Israel and earned a PhD in Talmud and Rabbinics from the Jewish Theological Seminary and a B.A. from Harvard College.
 A Wexner Graduate Fellow, he was a co-founder of Kehilat Hadar and a winner of the first Grinspoon Foundation Social Entrepreneur Fellowship.
 He was named one of America’s Top 50 Rabbis by Newsweek in 2011 and 2012.

 Email Rabbi Ethan Tucker

-Dena Weiss is a faculty member at Yeshivat Hadar.
+Dena Weiss is rosh beit midrash at Yeshivat Hadar.
 She earned a BA in Religious Studies from New York University and an MA in Theology from Harvard Divinity School.
 She has studied and taught in a variety of Jewish educational settings including Drisha, Midreshet Lindenbaum, and Pardes.
-She currently serves as the editor in chief of the Mima'amakim journal of Jewish religious art.
+For many years, she served as the editor in chief of the Mima'amakim journal of Jewish religious art.